Midwinter Ball: Sponsors

 The ball is supported by numerous prominent corporate bodies.
-Notable sponsors of the event include EBay, Coca-Cola Australia, the Australian Broadcasting Corporation, PayPal, Westpac, Nine Entertainment, Uber, Google, Macquarie Group, News Corporation, Woodside, Telstra, Johnson & Johnson, PricewaterhouseCoopers, Qantas, the Special Broadcasting Service, Woolworths Group, Shell, Salesforce, Sony Music, the Australian Recording Industry Association, and the Department of Parliamentary Services.
+Notable sponsors of the event include EBay, Coca-Cola, the Australian Broadcasting Corporation, PayPal, Westpac, Nine Entertainment, Uber, Google, Macquarie Group, News Corporation, Woodside, Telstra, Johnson & Johnson, PwC, Qantas, the Special Broadcasting Service, Woolworths Group, Shell, Salesforce, Sony Music, the Australian Recording Industry Association, and the Department of Parliamentary Services.

 Notable attendees

 All Australian Prime Ministers since the year 2000 have at some point attended the Midwinter Ball, usually attending each year.
-The same true for all leaders of the opposition, and most minor party leaders including the Australian Greens.
+The same is true for all leaders of the opposition, and most minor party leaders such as the Australian Greens.
 The US ambassador to Australia is another notable regular attendee.

-Celebrities known to have attended the ball include Buzz Aldrin, Sam Neill.
+Celebrities known to have attended the ball include Buzz Aldrin, and Sam Neill.

 Prominent business people known to have attended the ball include Kerry Stokes, Michael Ebeid, and Robert Costa.

 Among performers who have been invited to the ball, are the new wave band Mental As Anything, Jessica Mauboy, Marcia Hines, Shaun Micallef, Julian Morrow, David Campbell (singer), Christine Anu, Björn Again, Paulini, and Grace Knight.

 Journalists known have attended the event include Latika Bourke, Laura Tingle, Annabel Crabb and David Speers.